solus-project/budgie-desktop/README.rst

 Note that it is intentional for the toplevel `ArcPanel` object to be transparent, as it contains the `ArcMainPanel` and `ArcShadowBlock` within a singular window.

+Also note that by default Arc overrides all theming with the stylesheet, and in future we'll also make it possible for you to set a custom theme.
+To do this, test your changes in tree first.
+When you have a reasonable theme put together, please open an issue and we'll enable setting of a custom theme (no point until they exist.)

 Testing
 =======